JessikaKarl/project-portfolio-1/README.md

 For future implementations I would improve the layout and fix a working iframe.
 ## Testing

 ### Validator Testing
 #### W3c validator
 <img width="459" alt="html-validator" src="https://github.com/JessikaKarl/project-portfolio-1/assets/147527640/194db049-712d-45d0-a967-784e3d116cce">
 <img width="890" alt="css-validator" src="https://github.com/JessikaKarl/project-portfolio-1/assets/147527640/63ecd4f9-6403-4c69-bcd2-633c542088b5">

 ### Unfixted Bugs
 A bug I have yet to fix is with the iframe.
-Added a iframe to the contact page with Google Maps but in Firefox it would not show.
+Added a iframe to the contact page with Google Maps but it would not show.
 I ran out of time to fix it.
 In the future if I have the chance I would fix the bug to make the website look complete.
 <img width="826" alt="iframe-firefox" src="https://github.com/JessikaKarl/project-portfolio-1/assets/147527640/f0b48ec7-6208-47a5-8727-aec30c30330b">

 ## Deployment